HuyaneMatsu/hata/docs/ref/ExtensionLoader.md

 or if the extension is unload, will load it.
 Reloads each extension one after the other.
 The raised exceptions' messages are collected into one exception, what will be raised at the end.
 If any of the extensions raises, will still try to unload the leftover ones.
-The raised exceptions' messages are collected into one exception, what will be raised at the end.

-> If the client is already deleted, `RuntimeError` will be raised.

 ### `_load_extension(self, client, extension)` (method)